mebeing-me/DSA/README.md

 # DSA
-Algorithm related tress and graphs
+Algorithm related to tress and graphs